This blog presents four push ups variations. Find the the right push up variation for you (using the Table of Contents, below).

 Step Push Ups for Active

 The step push ups exercise is an Active level strength exercises.
-Below is a video demonstration of the step push up exercise.
+Below is a video demonstration of the exercise.

 Instructions for the Step Push Ups